hongyusu/hongyusu.github.io/_posts/2016-02-17-web-api-with-amazon.md

 	 --memory-size 1024
    ```

-1. Define a fake S3 event
+1. Define a fake S3 event consist of data which will be passed to lambda function

    ```bash
    cat > $function-data.json <<EOM